Ybalrid/Voron2-UNIT-01-KlipperConfig/README.md

 It is a 350 machine, has a klicky probe attached somewhere on the right of the gantry (for now at least, it's slightly annoying sometimes.
 Thinking about TAP right now)

-Z endstop is on the right, and a large decontaminator purge bucket and brush is on the left.
+Z endstop is on the right, and a large decontaminator purge bucket and brush are on the left.

 ## Required plugins